Chart Color Schemes

 Infrastructure

-Mudgee Surrounds - West has moderate levels of nearby infrastructure activity, ranking in the 41stth percentile nationally
+Mudgee Surrounds - West has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Area infrastructure changes greatly influence local performance.
-AreaSearch identified 56 projects impacting the area.
-Notable projects are Proposed Subdivision 1 into 6 Lots at Flirtation Hill Lane, Millennium Estate, DA0242/2024 Proposed Caravan Park at Magpie Lane in Galambine, and Improving Water Security for Mudgee and Gulgong.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 56 projects likely affecting the region.
+Notable initiatives include Proposed Subdivision 1 into 6 Lots at Flirtation Hill Lane, Millennium Estate development, DA0242/2024 for a proposed caravan park at Magpie Lane, Galambine improvements, and water security enhancement for Mudgee and Gulgong by 2024.
+The following list details projects of particular relevance.

 Professional plan users can use the search below to filter and access additional projects.